 #5 – Have a patch that is periodically wet?
 Plant a native water garden.

 The Houston area gets a lot of rain.
-Rain events when combined with our flat, dense clayey soils create situations where rainwater will stand forming small temporary pools.
-You can bring in dirt to fill them in or install expensive French drains.
+Rain events, when combined with our flat, dense clayey soils, create situations where rainwater will stand forming small temporary pools.
+You can either bring in the dirt to fill them in or install expensive French drains.
 Or, you can make a “rain garden”.
 Over tens of thousands of years, many of our local native plants have adapted to our region’s periodic inundations.

-A well-designed rain garden that utilize our native plants can be both functional (well dissipate standing water), beautiful and sustain our local pollinators, birds and wildlife.
+A well-designed rain garden that utilizes our native plants can be both functional (will dissipate standing water), beautiful and sustain our local pollinators, birds, and wildlife.
 If you have enough room, include a water-loving Bald Cypress or for closer quarters add smaller trees and shrubs like Sweet Bay Magnolia, Fringe Tree, Parley Hawthorn, Virginia Sweetspire or Buttonbush.
 Jazz things up with flowering plants such as Spider Lily, Iris, Scarlet Sage, and Gulf Coast Penstemon.

 Click here for a list of Top 100 native plants for Harris and surrounding counties.

-Click here for information on nine natives – pick nine plants and use template for laying out your new native plant garden (from HNPAT: Houston Chapter, Native Prairies Association of Texas HoustonPrairie.org)
+Click here for information on Nine Natives Program – Helps you pick plants by color, season and location in the garden.
+Pick nine native plants and use template for laying out your new native plant garden (from HNPAT: Houston Chapter, Native Prairies Association of Texas HoustonPrairie.org)